 Now you’re ready to get in the kitchen and start making a lot of smiling faces, and a lot of money.

 Have you been slimed lately?
 It’s only a matter of time.
-Slime is suddenly everywhere, dominating social media platforms and beyond.
-Karina Garcia, a YouTuber known as the slime queen who was profiled by The New York Times, has more than 9.3 million subscribers.
-She’s far from alone, and all those viewers mean major advertising dollars.
-Slime is tons of fun to play with and a great stress reliever, which is why it’s now big business.
+Slime is suddenly everywhere, dominating social media and beyond.
+Karina Garcia, a YouTuber known as the slime queen who was profiled by The New York Times, has more than 9.2M subscribers.
+She’s far from alone, and all those viewers mean major ad dollars.
+Slime is tons of fun to play with and a great stress reliever, which is why it’s big business.

-If you don’t mind getting your hands dirty, now is a great time to launch your own slime business.
+If you don’t mind getting your hands dirty, now is a great time to launch a slime business.
 There are tons of ways to make it.
-You’ll need some basic equipment, kitchen utensils and of course the key ingredients, including milk, water and glue.
-After you’ve watched some of the millions of DIY slime making videos on YouTube and decided which style fits you best, just whip up a few batches and start sharing on social media with links for purchase.
+You’ll need some basic equipment, kitchen utensils and the key ingredients, including milk, water and glue.
+After you’ve watched some DIY slime making videos on YouTube and decided which style fits you best, just whip up a few batches and start sharing on social media with links for purchase.
 Before you know it, you’ll be up to your waist in slime — but in a good way!

 Do you have an appealing new product that you want to get into as many hands as possible?
 Starting a distribution business may be the right move for you, and now is a great time.
 The US wholesale and distribution industry is worth more than $3 trillion and growing at its fastest rate in decades.

 But you may need to act fast, because wholesalers and distributors are starting to face competition from their own customers.
 Major manufacturers are increasingly selling direct to consumers, as direct-to-customer sales increased more than 45% in 2020.
 Apple is the most obvious example, with its iconic Apple Stores.
 But PepsiCo has also gone this route, launching PantryShop.com and Snacks.com, which ship straight to people’s homes.